-There is a meeting of about an hour involving the student, one or both of their supervisors and two other interviewers who will be academic research faculty of LST who are not involved in the supervision (if possible, they will be the same interviewers as at your MPhil registration interview).
-The documents provided are discussed and the person chairing the interview will make notes of the meeting and drawup a brief report at the end.
+There is a meeting of about an hour involving the student, one or both of their supervisors and two other interviewers who will be academic research faculty of LST who are not involved in the supervision.
+The provided are discussed and the person chairing the interview will make notes of the meeting and drawup a brief report at the end.
 Normally the student will be told the outcome at the meeting.
-As with the MPhil registration meeting, the transfer interview normally takes place face to face.
-However, if this is impossible, the Director of Research may agree that the transfer interview may take place by Zoom orsimilar means; if so, the same number of people must be involved in the interview.
+As with the MPhil registration meeting, the transfer interview normally takes place by zoom or similar as most research students undertake their research from a distance.
 The interviewers will bear in mind the linguistic requirements for a PhD.
 These requirements will vary from discipline to discipline and from topic to topic.
 The need to test them will depend on what is already known of the student and the level of competence that has already been demonstrated by the student.
 For example, a native German student or one who is already engaging the German literature will not need to be tested on German.
 This is to be a rigorous interview, resembling the PhD viva, and should be regarded as part of thecandidate's preparation for that event.
-Please note that the upgrade panel will make a recommendation to the University of Middlesex where the candidate is successful.
+Please note that the upgrade panel will make a recommendation the University of Middlesex where the candidate is successful.
 It is for the University to approve the panel's positive position.
 The candidate will be informed of the University's decision.

-If the interviewers have residual doubts about the capacity of the student to work at doctoral level they may seek further advice or to set conditions that must be met prior to transfer of registration.
+If the interviewers have residual doubts about the capacity of the student to work at doctoral level, they may seek further advice or to set conditions that must be met prior to transfer of registration.
 The awkwardness of delaying or disallowing the transfer of registration is far preferable to the embarrassment of a final failure at doctoral level of a student who is better suited to work towards an MPhil.